Home Page

 "The Grange" - Home of Adirondack Rug Braiding

 I also make custom rugs.
 After the early death of my husband and realizing the restaurant business afforded us no benefits or retirement, I wondered how I could make a living.
 The opportunity to make a rug for the firm of David Barrett Inc. presented itself.
-The finished product was the largest rug I had ever attempted; 15 X 18 feet (pictured above).
+The finished product was the largest rug I had ever attempted; 15' x 18' (pictured above).
+Besides creating handcrafted braided rugs, I also repair braided rugs.
+If you require this service, please use the Contact link for addtional information.

 I use many tweeds and plaids to blend the plain colors from light to dark.
 Rugs made in this way offer the homeowner leeway in choosing the room they will enhance.
 The Blue Heron rug, for instance, has three shades of light to dark blue including Wedgwood.
 But then, unseen and subtle, it contains gold, green and shades of gray.
 This makes it a rug that can be used not only in a predominantly blue room but also blends with green, brown, and mustard gold.